microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/index.rst

 ..  note::

     This documentation is a work in progress.
 Topics marked with a |stub-icon| are placeholders that have not been written yet.
 You can track the status of these topics through our public documentation `issue tracker`_.
-Learn how you can contribute on GitHub.

 ..  _issue tracker: https://github.com/Microsoft/Office-Online-Test-Tools-and-Documentation/issues